By Lawrence Ostlere

-A List of Potential Super Subs for the 2010 World Cup (Yes, Javier “Chicharito” Hernández used to be a super sub for Mexico.
+A List of Potential Super Subs for the 2010 World Cup (Yes, Javier “Chicharito” Hernández used to be a super sub in soccer for Mexico.

 However, perhaps amongst all the idolization and infatuation with Nike’s soccer deities, as they’re depicted, we might be guilty of forgetting something that is more relevant than ever before, that soccer is inherently a team game.
 It is not about who has the best superstar.
 In the modern game in particular, it is about who has built the best squad, with the most options, and an effective ‘plan B’.